Prafukl/Prafukl/README.md

 - 🛠 **Support Engineering:** In addition to my technical skills, I'm also experienced in support engineering.
 I'm dedicated to helping users and clients resolve technical issues, providing top-notch support, and ensuring smooth system operations

-- 📝 **Technical Writing:** I have a passion for writing about computer software and hardware.
-I love sharing my knowledge and insights through articles and documentation.
-You can find my tech articles on [Medium](https://medium.com/@yourusername)

 #### Cloud Services:
 - ☁️ **Azure:** Experienced in deploying and managing applications on Microsoft Azure cloud platform.
 Proficient in utilizing Azure services such as Azure SQL Database, Azure Functions, and Azure Storage.